Topological classification of Higher-order topological phases with nested band inversion surfaces: Higher-order topological phases with topology

-In particular for the symmetry class without chiral symmetry, the HOTPs with $Z_2$ properties can be obtained from the lattice Hamiltonian corresponding to $H^{(\uppercase\expandafter{\romannumeral1})}$ in Eq.~\eqref{thH_1} through the conversion~\cite{PhysRevB.78.195424}:
+In particular, for the symmetry class without chiral symmetry, the HOTPs with $Z_2$ properties can be obtained from $H^{(\uppercase\expandafter{\romannumeral1})}$ in Eq.~\eqref{thH_1} through the conversion~\cite{PhysRevB.78.195424}:

-And for the symmetry class with chiral symmetry, the HOTPs with $Z_2$ properties can be obtained from the lattice Hamiltonian corresponding to $H^{(\uppercase\expandafter{\romannumeral2})}$ of Eq.~\eqref{thH_2} through the conversion~\cite{Ryu_2010}:
+And for the symmetry class with chiral symmetry, the HOTPs with $Z_2$ properties can be obtained from $H^{(\uppercase\expandafter{\romannumeral2})}$ in Eq.~\eqref{thH_2} through the conversion~\cite{Ryu_2010}:

-In Eqs.~(\ref{Z2withoutChiral}) and~(\ref{Z2withChiral}), $s=1,2$ indicates two descendants with $Z_2$ topology of $H^{(I)}$ or $H^{(II)}$, and $f_\alpha$ is chosen to be an odd function of the reduced momentum $\mathbf{k}_{n-1,\parallel}$.
+In Eqs.~(\ref{Z2withoutChiral}) and~(\ref{Z2withChiral}), $s=1,2$ indicates two descendants with $Z_2$ topology of $H^{(I)}$ or $H^{(II)}$, and $f_\alpha$ is chosen to be an odd function of the reduced momentum $\mathbf{k}_{n-1,\parallel}=(k_{n},k_{n+1},....,k_{d-s})$.
 With these conversions, the first (second) descendant falls in the same symmetry class as its parent Hamiltonian, but with one (two) spatial dimension lower as one (two) momentum component is converted into $f_\alpha$.
 The classification of these second-order topological phases with $Z_2$ property have also been listed in Table.~\ref{Classification}.
+Corresponding lattice models can be obtained by applying the transformation of Eq.~(\ref{trans}), while the dimension $d$ is changed to $(d-s)$.